-Figure 14: H.263 decoder.
+Figure 13.
+H.263 decoder.

-This case study shows that our concurrency model helps in finding and extracting task-level concurrency from an application.
+This case study shows that our concurrency model helps in finding task-level concurrency in an application that can be extracted by a designer.
 The case study shows also that CAST is useful in getting fast and still accurate performance estimates at a relatively high-level of abstraction.

-7.3 H.263 Decoder
+6.3.
+H.263 decoder

-H.263 is a standard video-conferencing codec optimized for low data rates and relatively low motion [ITU98].
-The codec was used as a starting point for the development of the MPEG-II codec which is optimized for higher data-rates.
-The structure of an H.263 decoder is shown in Figure 14.
-The H.263 decoder supports three types of frames: I-frames, P-frames and PB-frames.
-To decode a PB-type of frame, the reconstruct uses the previous and next decoded frame and the already decoded blocks of the current frame.
-For a P-type of frame, the reconstruct uses the previous decoded frame and the already decoded blocks.
-For an I-frame, only the already decoded blocks are used.
-Thus, an I-frame has no dependencies with data from other frames.
-Note that the fact that I frames are independent makes it possible to process them in parallel with a P- or PB-frame.
-Further details of the H.263 decoder are not relevant.
+H.263 is a standard video-conferencing codec optimized for low data rates and relatively low motion [10].
+The codec was used as a starting point for the development of the MPEG-II codec which is optimized for higher datarates.
+The structure of an H.263 decoder is shown in Figure 13.
+The H.263 decoder supports three types of frames: Iframes, P-frames and PB-frames.
+To decode a PB-type of frame, the reconstruct uses the previous and next decoded frame and the decoded blocks.
+For a P-type frame, the reconstruct uses the previous decoded frame and the decoded blocks.
+For an I-frame, only the decoded blocks are used as it has no dependencies with data from other frames.